 On the other hand, lousy service is suddenly easier to frown upon through various social media posts.
 Lastly, people remember the extremes and remember excellent customer service, but just good is forgotten.

 To up your customer service, you should allow customers to reach you on their preferred channels.
 You can use Boei, which provides WhatsApp, Facebook messenger, phone, contact form, and many more options in a simple widget for your website or SaaS.

 To have a fair margin, you can also lower your operational costs.
 This is an excellent strategy for a traditional offline store such as Lidl.
 However, I see it disappearing more and more as a differentiator because nowadays, more and more can be automated or outsourced.

-I am a Technology consulting manager at a Big4 and the founder of ProductLift.
-My purpose is to enhance online customer experiences.
-I support companies to understand customers better and build their desired features.
+I am the founder of Product.
+I employ a decade of consulting experience from Ernst & Young to maximize clients' ROI on new Tech developments.
+I advise companies to understand customers better and build the features that matter.
 Outside of work, I love cycling and some occasional gaming :)